-WASHINGTON _ The rates that members of the American Association of Retired Persons pay for private insurance to supplement Medicare will climb by an average of 30 percent next month.
+WASHINGTON (AP) _ Rates for more than 3 million retirees who buy private insurance to supplement Medicare will climb by an average of 30 percent next month.

 Most Medicare beneficiaries buy extra insurance to fill in Medicare’s gaps.
 The private policies pick up the cost of the first day in the hospital, a portion of doctor bills and other charges that Medicare does not pay.

 Peter Ashkenaz, a spokesman for the AARP, said more than 3 million of its members buy Medigap policies through Prudential.

 Lania Peterson, a Prudential manager in its Fort Washington, Pa., office, said the actual increases will vary from state to state.
 They also will vary depending on which of the 10 different Medigap policies a person buys.

 ``It’s primarily due to the fact that beginning in late 1994 we’ve seen a really significant increase in those medical costs and claims volume,″ Peterson said.